Skip to main content

 What's next

-Learn more about the different components and processes involved in FAssets - collateral, minting, redemptions, and liquidations.
+Learn more about the different components and processes involved in FAssets - collateral, minting, redemptions, liquidations and Core Vault.